 Every year TVs are one of the big winners in terms of discounts - there’s usually something for everyone on offer, with low-cost 4K TVs something many retailers offered last year.

 We often see discounts on LG’s OLED range, one of the more popular in the UK especially, and OLED technology is dropping in price every year, making it far more of a bargain.
+We're expecting the LG OLED B9 and C9 to be really big hitters once again.

 You can also look into Samsung’s QLED TV - it’s meant to be the equivalent of OLED tech in many ways - or top-end LED TVs if you’re looking to spend a little less, and cost a lot less than before - we’re talking less than £500 in the UK for a 55-inch set in some situations.